+ACC 211-212 Principles of Accounting I & II

 ACC 413 Cost Accounting

 ACC 246 Micro-Computer Accounting

 ACC 415 Auditing

 ACC 311-312 Intermediate Accounting I & II

 ACC 420 Accounting Theory and Procedures

 ACC 411 Income Tax Accounting & Procedures (Advanced Accounting)

 ACC 412 Managerial Accounting

 ACC 430 Government/Non-Profit Accounting

 BUS 494 Strategic Management

+~

 A grade of "C" or better is required

-All business students are required to take up to three hours of Professional Development (BUS 106).
+All business students are required to take up to three hours of Professional Development (BUS 105).

-The minimum number of semester hours in the concentration needed for graduation is 30 for accounting.
-The minimum number of semester hours needed for graduation is 125.
+The minimum number of semester hours in the concentration needed for graduation is 36 for accounting.
+The minimum number of semester hours needed for graduation is 120.